magnusnordlander/lelit-bianca-protocol/README.md

   * Pump: Bitmask 0x0E of byte 1.
 On if value equals 0x0E.
   * There are additional flags here that vary, that will need to be figured out for stage 2.

+## Background (Written at the start of the project)

+The Lelit Bianca displays interesting information on the display of the LCC.
+I want to be able to integrate my Lelit Bianca into my Smart Home.
+Considering that the Lelit Bianca is able to add functionality by upgrading just the LCC module (which carries a versioned firmware), it stands to reason that it is more than just a mere display and buttons for the Control board.
+The two are connected via a 6 wire connection.
+The LCC is able to display the following definitely external information:

+* Brew boiler temperature
+* Service boiler temperature
+* Pump status

+It's also either able to set or itself controls the following:

+* Brew boiler set point
+* Service boiler set point
+* Pre-infusion parameters

+Carring this amount of information in a parallel bus together with a bus to drive an OLED display would require far more wires than 6.
+It therefore stands to reason that the LCC must be communicating with the Control Board via a serial bus.
+That serial bus must at the very least *contain* interesting status information (temperatures e.g.).

+Furthermore, there is an unpopulated port on the LCC.
+This could possibly be a debug port.
+Depending on what gets stored where, a debug port might be necessary for stage 2.

 ## Project log

+### 2021-03-11

+Some progress.
+I wrote a standalone sniffer that reads data off the bus, dumps it to an SD card, and shows the processed data on a display.
+Since the bus provides 12V, I'm able to drive the whole shebang off of it.

+I also discovered that my assumption about COLI packets always starting with 3F was wrong.
+They do not.

+Some longer-term game plan elements:

+* Try to use an Arduino Nano 33 IoT instead of a Arduino Mega 2560 (needs level shifting, but has integrated WiFi).
+This requires using SoftSerial instead of hardware serial.
+* Using wifi, integrate the data into my smart home via MQTT.
+* Try using the Arduino as a bus transceiver instead of a sniffer (this will require better cabling).
+* Make a nicer enclosure.

+The ultimate goal is to understand fully the protocol, and then create a replacement LCC board.

 ### 2021-03-10